samvera-labs/storage_proxy_api/README.md

 # StorageProxyAPI

-This gem provides a Ruby interface to the Camel-based [External Storage Proxy](https://github.com/samvera-labs/samvera-external_storage).
+This gem provides a Ruby interface to the Camel-based [External Storage Proxy](https://github.com/samvera-labs/samvera-external_storage), which is a tool to provide a common interface between Hyrax applications and multiple 3rd party storage services.

 ## Installation